ReissClothing/BackBee/README.md

 Configure db parameters in ``app/config/parameters.yml``

-Clone this repo and run
+Clone this repo and run:

     ``composer install``